 Some of Kajabi’s features like Sales Pipeline Builder and Automations are game changers and no other major online course platform including Teachable offers these capabilities to course creators at this point.

-But even when it comes to the essential sales and marketing tools like checkout pages, course pricing options, affiliate marketing etc., Kajabi does a much better job than Teachable.
+But even when it comes to the essential sales and marketing tools like checkout pages, course pricing options, affiliate marketing etc., Kajabi vs Teachable does a much better job.

-Let me start by saying that both Teachable and Kajabi offer excellent customer support.
-I have interacted with the support team on both the platforms hundreds of times on behalf of my clients and generally speaking, I have found them to be pretty responsive and helpful.
+I have interacted with the support team on both the platforms hundreds of times on behalf of my clients and based on my experience, I have found the customer support at Kajabi to be more responsive and generally speaking, the quality of responses have been better as well.

-If you aren’t the one to reach out to customer support for everything and prefer exploring things yourself, they also have a comprehensive knowledge base where you can find a how-to article/video for literally every feature on the platforms.
+If you aren’t the one to reach out to customer support for everything and prefer exploring things yourself, both platforms have a comprehensive knowledge base where you can find a how-to article/video for literally every feature on the platforms.

 Both platforms also invest significantly into customer training.
 For example, Kajabi has what it calls Hero University and Teachable has TeachableU where you can find different trainings to help you with course creation and marketing.